 D. A fee based on parking assignment will be assessed to all individuals registering their vehicles.
 Vehicles registered for only the summer semester will be assessed a $20 fee.

-E. The motorcycle registration fee is not discounted unless the registered owner also purchases a red, yellow or gold permit.
+E. The motorcycle registration fee is not discounted unless the registered owner also purchases a red, purple, green or gold permit.
 Motorcycles are not considered officially registered until the decal is affixed to the outside fork.

 F. If the originally issued parking permit is lost or stolen, it must be reported immediately to the University Police prior to being able to purchase a replacement.
 The replacement fee is the same amount as the original fee.